SINDI: An Efficient Index for Sparse Vector Approximate Maximum Inner Product Search: Full Precision Inverted Index

 \subsection{Efficient Distance Computation}

 With the value-storing inverted index, the inner product between a query $\vec{q}$ and candidate vector $\vec{x}$ can be computed without explicitly identifying $\Omega(\vec{q}, \vec{x})$.
 During search, \textsc{Sindi} organizes the computation into two stages: \emph{product computation} and \emph{accumulation}.

-In the first stage, as each relevant posting list $I_j$ is traversed, the products $q^j \times x_i^j$ are computed (using SIMD instructions when possible) and stored sequentially in a temporary array $T^j$.
-Here, $T^j$ holds the products for $I_j$, with each entry $T^j[t]$ corresponding to the $t$-th entry in $I_j$.
-Therefore, $T^j$ has the same length as $I_j$.

-In the second stage, the values in $T^j$ are aggregated into a preallocated distance array $A$ of length $\lVert \mathcal{D} \rVert$, where each entry $A[i]$ stores the accumulated score for vector $\vec{x}_i$.
-This arrangement enables $\mathcal{O}(1)$ time per accumulation into $A$, and naturally exploits SIMD parallelism.
+In the first stage, as each relevant posting list $I_j$ is traversed, the products $q^j \times x_i^j$ are computed (using SIMD instructions when possible) and stored sequentially in a temporary array $P^j$.
+Here, $P^j$ holds the products for $I_j$, with each entry $P^j[t]$ corresponding to the $t$-th entry in $I_j$.
+Therefore, $P^j$ has the same length as $I_j$.
+In the second stage, the values in $P^j$ are aggregated into a preallocated distance array $A$ of length $\lVert \mathcal{D} \rVert$, where each entry $A[i]$ stores the accumulated score for vector $\vec{x}_i$.
+This arrangement enables $O(1)$ time per accumulation into $A$, and naturally exploits SIMD parallelism.

 The following example illustrates the detailed steps of the search procedure introduced above.